-This beautiful instrument is a Jurgen Voigt (say "Yurgin Foagt") contrabass trombone.
-This trombone is pitched in low F, about 3 meters long.
+This beautiful instrument is a contrabass trombone by Jurgen Voigt (say "Your Gehn Foagt").
+This trombone is pitched in low F, about 4 meters long.
 Custom built by Jurgen & Kirsten Voigt & Co. in Marcheukirchen, Germany, this is a rare horn, and this model has seen some innovation since its introduction.

 The hand slide is .570"/.610" (14.5/15.5mm) and is made of all nickel.
 The mouthpipe is a press fit, and has an XL contrabass size recevier.
 The water key is activated by a button on the slide hand brace.
 The button connects to a wire inside a guide tube and that connects to the water key for quick remote control action.

 The bell connector nut is shaped in an artful ergonomic way for a comfortable grip.
 The slide hand brace is curved, and an auxiliary thumb rest is made from wood and steel.
 The thumb trigger is also made of wood.
 Both trigger paddles are adjustable.

 The dual rotors are made in Switzerland by Reneg Hagman.
 They are very light and move very quickly.
 The Hagman design allows a very free blow through the rotors, almost straight through on the open side, and a gentle curve out the back and activated.
 Lubrication is easy.
 The cap is press fit, and any oil can be dumped inside as necessary.